- LoginAccess your ApplicationOr learn more about our programmes and applyAccess MyINSEAD

 No, this programme is not eligible for the Certificate in Global Management.

-Each week on a core module or elective, participants should expect to spend approximately 4-6 hours and potentially up to 2 additional hours/week to complete Action Learning Projects (ALPs).
+Each week on a core module or elective, participants should expect to spend approximately 4-6 hours and potentially up to 2 additional hours/week to complete Action Learning Practice (ALPs).
 You can expect to devote 1-2 hours per week watching video lectures on fundamental concepts, 1 hour per week on interacting with fellow participants in discussions or reflecting on the concepts through quizzes and reflections, and 2-3 hours per week in applying the fundamental concepts in an ALP to understand their relevance to your everyday work.

 What is the weekly learning rhythm during the programme?
 Do I need to be online at specific times during the programme, or can I learn ahead of the rest of the class ?